 Unfortunately, online opportunists lurk among the happy snaps of smiling families playing outside with roly-poly puppies.
 The rise in demand for puppies has provided increased prospecting potential for these puppy scammers.

-And Kiwis aren’t immune – puppy scams are operating in New Zealand too.
+Kiwis aren’t immune – puppy scams are operating in New Zealand too.
 Join any dog enthusiast Facebook group here and you’ll soon see a conversation about it.
-And puppy mills are a real problem too.
+And puppy mills in New Zealand are a real problem too.
 While you’ll still get a puppy in return for your hard-earned cash, they’re often bred and kept inhumanely.
-Read more about finding a reputable breeder and avoiding puppy mills in New Zealand.
-If you’re splurging for a pup, you want it to be from an ethical breeder.

-While not limited to specific breeds, puppy scams often target small, popular and expensive breeds like English and French bulldogs.
-Both breeds consistently appear on most popular dog breeds in NZ lists based off data from Dog New Zealand (previously known as the New Zealand Kennel Club).
+While not limited to specific breeds, puppy scams often target small, popular and expensive breeds like English and French bulldogs and hybrid dog breeds like the Spoodle.
+You get the idea, puppy scams tend to deal in the top dog breeds in New Zealand.

 Kiwi social media groups centred around popular breeds are regularly removing posts from suspected puppy scammers trying to sell non-existent animals.